Science, Space

 What is the Roche Limit?

-The Roche limit, also called Roche radius, refers to the distance within which a celestial object, such as a planet or moon, will be destroyed by tidal forces due to the gravitational pull of a larger object, such as a star.
-Beyond this limit, the object will be held together by its own gravity.
-The Roche limit is determined by the density, size, and mass of the objects involved, as well as whether the smaller object behaves more like a rigid or fluid body.
+The Roche limit, also called Roche radius, refers to the distance within which a celestial object, such as a planet or moon, will be significantly disrupted or torn apart by tidal forces.
+These tidal forces are due to the gravitational pull of a larger object, such as a star or planet.

 How Does the Roche Limit Work?